 The State of Nevada is committed to continuing its participation and coordination with federal, state, county, local agencies, and the private and nonprofit sectors in order to serve the needs of low-income individuals and families across Nevada.
-The Governor's Office of Economic Development, Department of Business and Industry, and the Department of Health and Human Services collaborate with various entities to continually improve coordination.
+The Governor's Office of Economic Development, the Housing Division, and the Department of Health and Human Services collaborate with various entities to continually improve coordination.